 The KU Natural History Museum is home to a live bee colony, housed in the model of a tree.
-Visitors can see the bees come and go from the hive, from an exit and entry tube on the east side of Dyche Hall.
+Visitors can watch the bees come and go from the hive, from an exit and entry tube on the east side of Dyche Hall.
 During the winter, the bees will mainly stay inside the hive.
-Don’t be afraid to peer inside the exhibit — you just may find the queen.
-See our hive in action on a live bee cam.
+Peer inside the exhibit — you just may find the queen.

-- Scientists are now studying how changes to climate may affect pollinators such as bees, including where organisms can live and thrive, their evolution and their behavior.
+Scientists are studying how changes to climate may affect pollinators such as bees, including where organisms can live and thrive, their evolution, and their behavior.

 Honey bees are social insects that live cooperatively in highly structured hives.
 There are three different castes or types of honey bees — each with specific jobs to perform: the queen, the drones and the worker bees.
 A typical colony has up to 60,000 individuals.